-Benefits of Acupuncture while training for the Marathon
+Benefits of Acupuncture while training for the NYC Marathon

-Kristen Boscaino, head of operations at Acuworx, sits down for a conversation with licensed acupuncturist, Emily Reimann, to talk about preparing for this fall’s NYC Marathon
+In this blog, Kristen Boscaino, Head of Operations at Acuworx, sat down for a conversation with licensed acupuncturist and New York City Marathon runner, Emily Reimann, to talk about preparing for this fall’s NYC Marathon and the benefits of Acupuncture within that process.

 KB: Congrats on getting into this fall’s NYC Marathon!
 The competition is high so that is an accomplishment in itself.
 What is your training regimen like?